-In Australia, résumés and CVs are both used to apply for jobs.
-Résumés tend to be one page, summarizing the main highlights of your career, while CVs are around two to three pages and outline all of your professional experience.
+Resumes are one page documents, summarizing the main highlights of your career, while CVs are around two to three pages outlining all of your professional experience.

-Similar to Australia, a résumé is usually one page and a curriculum vitae is two to three pages long in New Zealand.
+Similar to Australia, a resume is usually one page and a curriculum vitae is two to three pages long in New Zealand.

 You might need to create both since employers will either ask for one or the other.

-When to Use a CV or a Résumé
+When to Use a CV or a Resume

 What career type are you applying for?

 If you’re putting in an application for a job in academia, especially as a lecturer, teacher, teacher assistant, or researcher at a college or university, then you should know that what you need is a CV.

 Where is the organization located?

-Depending on the location or region a CV may be a standard resume or the highly detailed document that highlights all your career and achievements.
+Depending on the location or region, a CV may be a standard resume or the highly detailed document that highlights all your career milestone and achievements.